• Recipes

 Matcha pudding is a really good choice when you want something bitter-sweet and easy to make.
 Nowadays ‘Matcha’ is a worldwide beloved ingredient.
 If you are holding a house party, this is a perfect dessert!

-matcha pudding
+how to make creamy matcha pudding

 Have you ever eaten Matcha pudding?
 It was my go-to dessert when I was in Japan.
 Especially, I love convenience stores’ Matcha pudding.
 But do you know it is super easy to make Matcha pudding at home?